michael-garciaperez/DSC180A-Methodology-5/index.md

 As such, we investigate whether this gender bias is embedded into the outputs and suggestions of various recommendation models developed using different similarity metrics and algorithms.

-Widely adopted bias mitigation tools (such as IBM's AI Fairness 360 open source toolkit) are also optimized for regression and classification tasks, not recommendation tasks.
+Widely adopted bias mitigation tools (e.g., [IBM's AI Fairness 360](https://aif360.readthedocs.io/en/stable/index.html)) are also optimized for **regression** and **classification** tasks, not recommendation tasks.

-Our project fills this gap by investigating whether bias mitigation techniques developed for regression and classification tasks can be extended to recommendation systems.
+Our project fills this gap by investigating whether bias mitigation techniques developed for regression and classification tasks can be **extended to recommendation systems**.

 Our aim is to develop a fair movie recommender system that minimizes biases associated with the gender of the director.